 You can fall pregnant immediately after your coil has been removed.

-A coil is fitted with two threads that are left to hang down a small distance form the womb.
+A coil is fitted with two threads that are left to hang down a small distance from the womb.
 When your coil is fitted you will be shown how to feel for these threads to reassure yourself that it is in place.
 You should do this about once a month.

 No your partner should not feel your coil when you have sex.

-Yes most women can have a coil fitted but your medical history will be checked when you go for your consultation to make sure you are able to have this form of contraception.
+Yes, most women can have a coil fitted but your medical history will be checked when you go for your consultation to make sure you are able to have this form of contraception.

-Usually a coil can be fitted four weeks after you have given birth.
+Usually, a coil can be fitted four weeks after you have given birth.

-Yes it is perfectly safe to breastfeed after you have a coil fitted.
+Yes, it is perfectly safe to breastfeed after you have a coil fitted.